MartinTichovsky/cypress-interceptor/README.md

      */
     disableCache?: boolean;
     /**
-     * When it is true, calling `getDebugInfo()` will return an array with all catched requests */ debug?: boolean;
+     * When it is true, calling `debugInfo` will return an array with all catched requests */ debug?: boolean;
     /**